-We were actually at one point falling behind Jersey, but perhaps certain politicians in Jersey I could argue were a little bit less shrewd than Deputy Roffey and they went for a pitch of an 3030 unrealistically high rise earlier this year and got pushed back, whereas I suspect we at Employment & Social Security will win this particular vote.
+We were actually at one point falling behind Jersey but they perhaps were a bit less, certain politicians in Jersey I could argue were a little bit less shrewd than Deputy Roffey and they went for a pitch of an unrealistically high rise earlier this year and go pushed back, whereas I suspect we at 3065 Employment & Social Security will win this particular vote.

-But the point I am making is that we cannot be self-satisfied that we are in a position, especially post-Brexit, in attracting and retaining workers as well as answering the arguments Deputy St Pier has raised.
+But the point I am making is that we cannot be self-satisfied that we are in a position, especially post Brexit in attracting and retaining workers as well as answering the arguments Deputy St Pier has raised.